CleverTap/clevertap-cordova/docs/CustomCodeTemplates.md

 ## Presenting templates

-When a custom template is triggered, the corresponding event `CleverTap.CleverTapCustomTemplatePresent` or `CleverTap.CleverTapCustomFunctionPresent` will be raised.
-Applications with custom templates or functions must subscribe to those events through `CleverTap.addListener` where the event data will be the template's name.
+When a custom template is triggered, the corresponding event `CleverTapCustomTemplatePresent` or `CleverTapCustomFunctionPresent` will be raised.
+Applications with custom templates or functions must subscribe to those events through `document.addEventListener` where the event data will be the template's name.
 When the event handler is invoked, this template will be considered "active" until `CleverTap.customTemplateSetDismissed(templateName)` is called.
 While a template is "active" the following functions can be used:

 - Obtain argument values by using the appropriate `customTemplateGet*Arg(templateName: string, argName: string)` methods.
 - Trigger actions by their name through `CleverTap.customTemplateRunAction(templateName: string, argName: string)`.